endeavouros-team/.github/profile/README.md

 **In case you are searching for Download use this for torrent: Magnet Torrent ISO Download:** https://www.kamprad.net/index.php/magnet-test-page/

 **if you need direct download go here: Random-mirror:** https://www.endeavour.kamprad.net/mirrormagic [select a mirror randomly and start downloading latest ISO]

+**the issue is not effecting installation from the ISO nor any updates related to packages, only forum, wiki and default information websites!**

 **we are still not able to resolve the issue, can take a bit longer.
 Private life went in.**